JJJ000/knowledge-repo.com/posts/delete_a_git_branch.kp/knowledge.md

 ---
-title: How do I delete a Git branch
+title: How do I delete a Git branch?
 authors:
 - cool_wizard
 tags: